The Yaps journal.

 Apple says dictation is private.
 The reality is more complicated.
 Here is what actually happens to your voice data - and what you can do about it.

 Most Wispr Flow vs SuperWhisper comparisons focus on accuracy and speed.
-This one asks the question that matters more: where does your voice actually go?
+This one asks the question that matters more: where does your voice actually go, and is it safe?

 Apple made real improvements to dictation in macOS Tahoe.
 After five months of daily use, here is what actually holds up and where the gaps remain.